SebastianKuckuk/ihpcss-gpu-perf/README.md

 ## Course Content

-All course material is collected and available at [https://github.com/SebastianKuckuk/ihpcss-gpu-perf](https://github.com/SebastianKuckuk/ihpcss-gpu-perf).
+All course material is collected and available at [https://github.com/SebastianKuckuk/ihpcss-gpu-perf](https://github.com/SebastianKuckuk/ihpcss-gpu-perf) (this repository).

+Slides are availavle at [doc/ihpcss-2024-gpu-performance-engineering.pdf](doc/ihpcss-2024-gpu-performance-engineering.pdf).

 ## Instructions